 Nevertheless, while getting enough vitamin A is vital, too much may cause harm.

 Pregnant women should be extra careful not to eat excessive amounts of vitamin A because of the risk of birth defects.

-Nicknamed the sunshine vitamin, vitamin D is produced by your skin when it's exposed to sunlight.
+Nicknamed the sunshine vitamin, vitamin D is produced when your skin when is exposed to sunlight.

-It is best known for its beneficial effects on bone health, and deficiency makes you highly susceptible to bone fractures.
+It is best known for its beneficial effects on bone health.
+Deficiency makes you highly susceptible to bone fractures.